How to Establish Texas Domicile as an Expat

 Frequently Asked Questions

-Can I establish Texas domicile if I've never lived there?
+Can I establish Texas domicile if I have never lived there?

 Yes.
-You only need to visit Texas once (even for a day) to get your driver's license and establish domicile.
-You don't need prior residency history.
+Under Texas Election Code §11.001 and Texas Transportation Code §521.142, you only need to visit Texas (1 to 3 nights typical) to get your driver license and establish domicile.
+You do not need prior residency history.

 Do I need to return to Texas periodically?

-No. Texas has no minimum physical presence requirement.
+No. Texas has no minimum physical presence requirement for domicile.
 Once domicile is established, you can live abroad indefinitely.
+The only required return is for in-person driver license renewal if you have already used the two consecutive remote-renewal cycles.

 Can I use a family member's address?

-You can get a Texas state ID instead of a driver's license.
-It serves the same purpose for domicile proof.
+You can get a Texas state ID instead of a driver license.
+It serves the same purpose for domicile proof and is issued under the same Texas Transportation Code §521.142 residency standards.

 Will California or New York audit me?

-How do I renew my license from abroad?
+How do I renew my Texas license from abroad?

 Can I have dual residency?